 The period to appeal an OQTF is quite short, and depends on the kind of OQTF that you have received.

--> For an OQTF with a period for voluntary departure, you can lodge an appeal before the administrative tribunal (Tribunal Administratif- TA) within 15 days from the notification of OQTF.
+-> For an OQTF with a period for voluntary departure, you can lodge an appeal before the administrative tribunal (Tribunal Administratif- TA) most of the time within 15 days from the notification of OQTF.
 This 15-day period starts from the delivery of the OQTF to you or from the day you collect the letter at the post office.
 If you do not collect the letter within the 15-day period indicated on the delivery notice, the period starts from the date of the delivery notice.

 -> In the exceptional case when the OQTF does not come with a period for voluntary departure, you can appeal within the next 48 hours (non-extendable, even if it expires on a Saturday, Sunday or holiday) from the notification.